Keiko (orca)

-Early life
+Life

 Keiko was captured near Reyðarfjörður, Iceland in 1979 at the approximate age of two and sold to the Icelandic Aquarium in Hafnarfjörður.
 At the time, he was named Siggi, with the name Kago given at a later date.

-In 1982, he was sold to Marineland in Ontario, Canada.
-At this new facility, he first started performing for the public and developed skin lesions indicative of poor health and was also bullied by older orcas.
+In 1982, he was transferred to Marineland in Ontario, Canada.
+It was at this new facility he first started performing for the public.
+He developed skin lesions indicative of poor health, and was also bullied by an older orca.
 Keiko was then sold to Reino Aventura, an amusement park in Mexico City, Mexico, in 1985.

-At Reino Aventura, he was given the name "Keiko", a feminine Japanese name that means "lucky one".
+Keiko lived in a warm, chlorinated tank with artificial salt water.
+These conditions were more suited to dolphins, and due to this, his health continued to decline.